Death SS

-Death SS (later also intended as a contraction of In Death of Steve Sylvester) is an Italian heavy metal band formed in 1977.
-They have sometimes been described as "horror metal".
+Death SS (later intended as a contraction of In Death of Steve Sylvester) is an Italian heavy metal band formed in 1977.
+They have been described as "horror metal".

 History

-Death SS was formed in 1977 in Pesaro by Steve Sylvester (born Stefano Silvestri), a future member of Ordo Templi Orientis, and Paul Chain (Paolo Catena), who would later embrace an experimental form of doom metal with his solo project, Paul Chain Violet Theatre.
-Sylvester left the band in 1982 and Chain replaced him with Sanctis Ghoram (featured on the Evil Metal EP) before closing the project in 1984 to start his solo career.
-Sylvester reformed the band in 1988 (with him being the only original member).
-This new incarnation of the band recorded their first full-length album, ...in Death of Steve Sylvester.
-There would be many line-up changes in the years to come, with Sylvester once again being the only constant.
+Death SS was formed in 1977 in Pesaro by Steve Sylvester (born Stefano Silvestri), a future member of Ordo Templi Orientis, and Paul Chain (Paolo Catena), who later embraced an experimental form of doom metal with his solo project, Paul Chain Violet Theatre.
+Sylvester left the band in 1982, and Chain replaced him with Sanctis Ghoram (featured on the Evil Metal EP) before ending the project in 1984 to start a solo career.
+Sylvester reformed the band in 1988 as the only original member.
+This incarnation of the band recorded their first full-length album, ...in Death of Steve Sylvester.
+There were many line-up changes in the ensuing years, with Sylvester the only constant.

-The album Panic was partially recorded in the US, with Neil Kernon as a producer, because the band liked his work for artists such as Queensrÿche, Judas Priest, Dokken, Nevermore, David Bowie, Rush and Skrew and had, according to Sylvester, "a particular touch in the dark side of Heavy Metal [...] that we were looking for".
+The album Panic was partially recorded in the US, with producer Neil Kernon, because the band liked his work with Queensrÿche, Judas Priest, Dokken, Nevermore, David Bowie, Rush and Skrew and had, according to Sylvester, "a particular touch in the dark side of Heavy Metal [...] that we were looking for".
 The band's management contacted Kernon, who accepted after listening to the band's demos of the new songs.
-The album was released in 2000 by Sylvester's own label, Lucifer Rising, and Dream Catcher.
+The album was released in 2000 on Sylvester's label, Lucifer Rising, and Dream Catcher.